romkey/butterball-relay/README.md

 # The Butterball

-Butterball (not associated in any way with the turkey company) is an open-source hardware project based on Furball/Dustball, which are open-source hardware projects intended to help with the research and development of HomeBus, an IoT auto-provisioning framework.
+Butterball (not associated in any way with the turkey company) is an open-source hardware project based on [Furball](https://github.com/HomeBusProjects/furball)/[Dustball](https://github.com/romkey/dustball-client), which are open-source hardware projects intended to help with the research and development of HomeBus, an IoT auto-provisioning framework.

 HomeBus is nowhere near ready to go and we want to use Butterball now, so Butterball will start out reporting via a REST API to the Butterball server.
+It can also be configured to report to an MQTT server.

 The name 'Furball' is an homage to Dave Mills' ["Fuzzball"](https://en.wikipedia.org/wiki/Fuzzball_router), one of the first routers on the nascent Internet.